Altuve hits go-ahead homer in 9th, Astros take 3-2 lead over Rangers in ALCS after benches clear

 Ryan Pressly pitched two scoreless innings for the win after replacing Abreu following his ejection.
 Pressly gave up consecutive singles to start the bottom of the ninth before retiring the top three batters in Texas’ lineup.
 Marcus Semien lined out to shortstop, Seager flied out to deep center and Carter struck out to end it.

-Alex Bregman homered early for Houston, which is in its seventh straight ALCS and is trying to get to its fifth World Series in that span.
+Houston is in its seventh straight ALCS and is trying to get to its fifth World Series during that span.

 The AL West champion Astros are 40-45 this year at Minute Maid Park, including 1-3 in the postseason.
 But they are 5-0 on the road and have won 19 of their past 22 games away from home overall.

-Houston went 9-1 at Globe Life Field this season, winning its last eight in a row while outscoring Texas 79-36 during that span.
+Houston went 9-1 at Globe Life Field this season, winning its last eight while outscoring Texas 79-36.

-That go-ahead homer in the 42nd inning of this series was the first time the home team took the lead at any point through the first five games.
+That go-ahead shot in the 42nd inning of this series was the first time the home team took the lead at any point through the first five games.

 Houston took a 2-1 lead in the sixth when José Abreu reached out to hit a 79 mph curveball from starter Jordan Montgomery and the sharply hit ball took a tough hop off Seager at shortstop for an RBI single.